Thinking about planting, trimming or removing a tree on your property? You might need a tree permit.

-There are two kinds of permits required for trees in the City of Vancouver: one for street trees and one for private trees.
-Failure to obtain a permit before starting work will result in a violation and monetary fines, so check for appropriate permits before removing any tree or pruning any street tree.
+Because Vancouver loves trees, failure to obtain a permit before starting work will result in a violation and monetary fines.
+Check for appropriate permits before removing any tree or performing any pruning or maintenance on a street tree.

 Do I Need A Tree Permit?